Please call us to book an appointment to visit us and discuss further

 You can find more information on the importance of role-play here.

 This area equally advocates a calm and familiar space for children to relax and unwind independently and with staff.
-Children enjoy looking at their 'family books' which helps to promote self-regulation if they are feeling various emotions and to talk about their home-life.
+Children enjoy looking at their family pictures in our gallery displayed on the wall in our 'calming zone' at preschool.
+It additionally helps to promote self-regulation if they are feeling various emotions and encourages a child to talk about their home-life.

-A calm and cosy tent with cushions, puppets and books provides a safe, quiet space for children to relax.
+A cosy tent with cushions, puppets and books provides a safe, quiet space for children to relax.